iotacb/contao-improved/README.md

 - **Highlight:** Highlights matching settings as you type.
 - **Filter:** Only displays settings that match your search.
 - **Disabled:** Hides the search bar.
+- **Auto Focus:** Automatically focuses the search bar when entering the "edit multiple" page.

 ---